wso2/docs-is/en/docs/guides/login/log-into-simplesamlphp-using-is.md

         ),
         ```

-        Here we assume WSO2 IS is running in localhost on 9443.
+        By default, WSO2 IS runs on localhost:9443.
+If you are using a different hostname or have configured a port offset, adjust the configurations above accordingly.

 9. Add the identity provider metadata.